 - the rights and freedoms recognised in the international agreements to which Australia is a party, in particular:

-- the rights to freedom of speech, association and thought, conscience and religion, including the right to manifest one’s religion or belief in worship, observance, practice and teaching (including in community with others) and the liberty of parents and guardians (where applicable) to ensure the religious and moral education of their children in conformity with their own convictions; and
+- the right to freedom of thought, conscience and religion, including the right to manifest one’s religion or belief in worship, observance, practice and teaching and the liberty of parents and guardians (where applicable) to ensure the religious and moral education of their children in conformity with their own convictions; and

 - the rights of equality and non-discrimination